steveologist/BookScraper/README.md

 ## Function write_to_csv()
 - Defines CSV headers
 - Writes the book information to a CSV file named after the category

+## After executing the script it will print the progress as it scrapes each category and writes the data to CSV files.